OleHalvor/ChatFilterAddon/README.md

 If it doesn't seem to be working

-- Make sure you have made a chat windows named "LFM"
+- Make sure you have made a chat window named "LFM"
 - Make sure you have joined relevant channels like "world" and "LookingForMore".
 You can go into the settings and un-check them, the addon works as long as you have joined them, and not left

 ### Known Issues